Community Use of Facilities

 Liability and Property Damage Procedure

-1) The facilities contract holder may be required to provide a $500,000 per person and $1,500,000 per occurrence certificate of liability and property damage insurance per MN Statute 466.04.
+1) The facilities contract holder will be required to provide a $500,000 per person and $1,500,000 per occurrence certificate of liability and property damage, per MN State Statue 466.04, naming the District as Additional Insured.
+The district will accept a certificate of liability with the limits of $1,000,000 per occurrence with an Aggregate of $2,000,000 Umbrella limit of $1,000,000 following form.

 2) Any loss or damage of facilities or equipment will be reported immediately to the District 281 personnel on duty or to the Community Enrichment and Engagement office at (763) 504-4917 by the leader in charge of the scheduled activity.